-This recipe will help you reap the benefits of turmeric tea during the cold, flu, and especially coronavirus season.
+This recipe will help you reap the full benefits of turmeric tea during the cold, flu, and especially coronavirus season.

 Although the list of ingredients may seem strange at first glance, it tastes surprisingly good.
 And I am not a big tea drinker.
 However, I took a comprehensive look at the health benefits of turmeric and ginger based on science.
 So you can better understand what turmeric tea is good for.

 Turmeric originates from Southeast Asia and belongs to the ginger family.
-Chinese and the Ayurvedic medicine of India have been using it as a herbal remedy for thousands of years.
+Chinese and the Ayurvedic medicine of India have been using it as an herbal remedy for thousands of years.

 Furthermore, they even use this great spice to treat various ailments in these regions.